Celebrating the Artistry & Technique of Dance

 Sarah has taught many dance classes while at CWRU as both the President of the Spartan Tappers, the campus tap dance club, and the PR Chair for Urban Elementz, CWRU’s street dance group.
 She also choreographed If/Then and a charity showcase for the CWRU Footlighters, the school’s student-run musical theater organization.

-Sara Lawrence-Sucato hails from Columbus, OH.
-She graduated with Honors and a degree in Dance Teaching and Choreography from Mercyhurst University (Erie, PA).
-She has studied with noted teachers Madame Natalie Krassovska, Laura Alonso, Cynthia Harvey, Vivi Flindt, Finis Jhung, Christopher Huggins, and Milton Myers.
+Sara Lawrence-Sucato hails from Columbus, Ohio, graduated with a degree in Dance Teaching and Choreography (B.A. ’06) and Organizational Leadership (M.S. ’24) from Mercyhurst University in Erie, Pennsylvania, and lives/works in the northeast Ohio (Cleveland) area.
+She has studied with noted dance teachers Madame Natalie Krassovska, Laura Alonso, Cynthia Harvey, Vivi Flindt, Finis Jhung, Christopher Huggins, and Milton Myers.

 Ethan Michael Lee is an Ohio native from North Canton and started his training at Canton Ballet under the artistic direction of Cassandra Crowley at the age of 12.
 He has also trained at schools such as Pittsburgh Ballet Theatre, Chautauqua, and Joffrey Ballet to name a few.
 Heinz Poll Summer Dance Festival 2013 was Ethan’s first performance with Neos Dance Theatre making this his fifth year with Neos Dance Theatre.
 He has been performing roles for Neos ballets such as Bobby Wesner’s original Snow White, Dracula, and an array of contemporary pieces he has choreographed.
 Currently Ethan is the Artistic Director of A Time to Dance Junior Company, and over the years has choreographed numerous pieces including four ballets.
 When not performing with Neos or choreographing, Ethan also guests throughout North East Ohio to perform with local ballet schools, such as Ballet Theatre of Ohio, Canton Ballet, Great Lakes Youth Ballet, and many others.